-In a successful personal injury case, you may be able to recover damages for medical costs, such as hospitalization, physical therapy, medical devices, and prescriptions, lost wages, and emotional pain and suffering.
-If you’ve been injured, contact a CCAL personal injury lawyer today to determine how to proceed with your injury case.
+In a successful personal injury case, you may be able to recover damages for medical costs, such as hospitalization, physical therapy, medical devices, prescriptions, lost wages, and emotional pain and suffering.
+If you’ve been injured, contact Ktenas Injury Lawyers today to determine how to proceed with your injury case.

 Maximizing Your Personal Injury Compensation